yackmckee/spdb/protocol.md

 ## NodeID's
 To meet different needs, NodeID's can be exchanged with node contact information or not.
 If a node does not have a self-assigned NodeID, it is assumed to be SHA256(underlying link identifier).
 The most common underlying link id would be IP address and port, always encoded as IPv6 and with port after IP.
+It must be the case that if node A thinks its own NodeID is

 ## EndpointID's
 EndpointID's are calculated using hashes of the data at the endpoint.
-They are 36 bytes long, the first 4 bytes being an unsigned int which is the amount of the message that must hash to the remaining 32 bytes.
+They are 36 bytes long, the first 4 bytes being an unsigned int which is the amount of the endpoint contents that must hash to the remaining 32 bytes.
 EndpointID's provide a weak form of identity.
 Primarily, they are used for the following two use-cases: exchanging immutable blocks of hash-addressed data, and exchanging public keys.
 Only the last 32 bytes are used when finding the distance between a NodeID and a EndpointID.